 Oppression of Christian schools

-For example, because of an incident of extreme religious views being taught in a British school there is now an emphasis on schools encouraging knowledge of other religions and tolerance – what are called “British values.”
+Because of an incident of extreme religious views being taught in a British school there is now an emphasis on schools encouraging knowledge of other religions and tolerance – what are called “British values.”
 This is a good thing but it has led to most unhelpful results.
 A Christian school has been told it must invite a Muslim imam to take collective worship.
 The government seems unaware that many Christians would be willing to accept an imam coming to talk about Islam and answer questions but would have conscientious objections to their children being obliged to be led in Muslim worship.
 The right of a Christian school not to have Muslim worship must be protected (just as a Muslim school must have the right to refuse to have Christian worship).
 Schools are being required to “promote” other religions.
 If this means to learn about them, that is acceptable.
 But if it means a Christian school has to promote another faith as equally true to Christianity, that is a gross infringement of religious freedom.

 Oppression of Christian organisations and individuals